Anglesey Central Railway: 1876–1923: London and North Western Railway

 After a decade of operating as an independent company, the line was transferred to the London and North Western Railway in 1876, for £80,000.
 This was enacted by the ' (39 & 40 Vict. c. clxxii), and the LNWR assumed control of the line on 1 July 1876.

 A survey conducted by the LNWR found that the bridges and culverts were in a fair condition, but the stations were dirty.
 Fences were decayed, rails needed replacing, some sleepers were rotten, and the ballast was soft and shaley.
 The LNWR addressed these problems over the coming years.

 A short passing loop was built at Llangefni station in 1877 for engines to run round, but at only 40 yd long it was not of much use for allowing passenger trains to pass each other.
 A refuge siding was built for freight trains at Llanerchymedd in 1878, along with an engine shed in Amlwch.
-In 1882, new station buildings replaced the basic wooden sheds at Holland Arms, Llangwyllog and Rhosgoch, as well as development of the junction at Gaerwen into a full double junction, and a second signal cabin built there.
+In 1882, new station buildings replaced the basic wooden sheds at Holland Arms, Llangwyllog and Rhosgoch, as well as development of the junction at Gaerwen into a full double junction, and a second signal cabin was built there.
 An extended Amlwch station received a canopy by 1884.
 The staff and ticket system was supplemented with block working in 1886, and was replaced with the electric staff system in 1894.